Sarkuya/OpenGL-RedBook-Notes/README.md

 Sample codes on the OpenGL red book, and docs on OpenGL.

-Documentation is made by using Markdown.
+Documentation is made using Markdown and DocBook.

 ## About This Project ##